threepointone/falcro/README.md

 Get
 ---

-- query - falcor model query. accepts [falcor-path-syntax](https://www.npmjs.com/package/falcor-path-syntax) or [falcor-graph-syntax](https://www.npmjs.com/package/falcor-graph-syntax)
+- query - falcor model query. accepts [falcor-path-syntax](https://www.npmjs.com/package/falcor-path-syntax)
 - children - a function, that will receive, on render -
   - ...value - ie, the result of the query
   - error - if errored